mengmwang/mengmwang/README.md

 I am Mengmeng.
 I am a PhD researcher in Statistical Signal Processing.
 I am passionate about Data Science.
 I will be sharing my journey as I build up project experience in the data space.

-I have experience in: Python, SQL, MATLAB
+I have experience in: Python, R, SQL, MATLAB

-I am currently learning:  R
+I am currently learning:  Cloud Computing

 I live in Melbourne, Australia.
 In my free time, I like to read, watch TV series and play with my two cats 😄.